 If your toddler needs extra protein due to poor appetite or a health issue, whey protein is usually a safe source.
 But speak with your child's pediatrician before adding extra protein to her diet.

-What is Whey?
+What Is Whey?

 Whey protein is safe for most people.
-However, not all toddlers can tolerate whey protein.
-Those who are lactose intolerant, for example, many have digestive issues after ingesting whey protein powder.
-These reactions range from serious to simply uncomfortable.
-According to Dr. Ari Brown, pediatrician and co-author of the popular reference “Toddler 411,” lactose intolerance is among the six most common food allergies in children.
-If your toddler is allergic to whey protein powder, he will likely experience similar digestive upsets as someone who is lactose intolerant, including diarrhea.
-However, a more serious allergy could cause hives or swelling of the lips.
+Whey protein for kids is usually safe too, but not all can tolerate it.
+Those who are lactose intolerant, for example, may have digestive issues after ingesting whey protein powder.
+These reactions may range from serious to simply uncomfortable.
+According to Dr. Ari Brown, pediatrician and coauthor of the popular reference book Toddler 411, children are seldom born with lactose intolerance, but a number of population groups are more prone to developing it, including African-Americans, Mexican-Americans, Native Americans and Asian-Americans.